surifirstpin/biplus_documentation/docs/ModelNew.md

 </tr>
 </tbody>
 </table><h2 id="user-defined-fieldsudf">User Defined Fields(UDF):</h2>
-<p>Bi+ has an ability to create new fields in a view with all attributes that are applicable to a database field and with return value (“sql” section of the field) as any of the following options:</p>
+<p>BiPlus has an ability to create new fields in a view with all attributes that are applicable to a database field and with return value (“sql” section of the field) as any of the following options:</p>
 <ol>
 <li>As a resultant of arithmetical operations done on fields of the same view.</li>
 </ol>